tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/Instruction/index.md

 Please configure Pedestrian NPCs component as the following:

 1. Locate pedestrian prefab on scene
-    1. Prefab is in `Assets/Awsim/Prefabs/Entity/Npc/Pedestrian/`
+    1. Prefabs is in `Assets/Awsim/Prefabs/Entity/Npc/Pedestrian/`
     2. Pedestrian should be child object of `NPCPedestrians` hierarchy
 2. Attach `SimplePedestrianWalkerController` component to pedestrian
 3. (optional) Configure parameters of `SimplePedestrianWalkerController`